OWASP/owasp-masvs/asvs.md

 Rules and Patient Safety Rule ( [http://www.hhs.gov/ocr/privacy/](http://www.hhs.gov/ocr/privacy/)= [.](http://www.hhs.gov/ocr/privacy/) | All network accessible applications | Applications with small or moderate amounts of sensitive medical information (Protected Health Information), Personally Identifiable Information, or payment data. | Applications used to control medical equipment, devices, or records that may endanger human life.
 Payment and Point of Sale systems (POS) that contain large amounts of transaction data that could be used to commit fraud.
 This includes any administrative interfaces for these applications |
 | Retail, food, hospitality | Many of the attackers in this segment utilize opportunistic "smash and grab" tactics.
 However, there is also a regular threat of specific attacks on applications known to contain payment information, perform financial transactions, or store personally identifiable information.
 Although less likely than the threats mentioned above, there is also the possibility of more advanced threats attacking this industry segment to steal intellectual property, gain competitive intelligence, or gain an advantage with the target organization or a business partner in negotiations. | All network accessible applications. | Suitable for business applications, product catalogue information, internal corporate information, and applications with limited user information (e.g. contact information).
 Applications with small or moderate amounts of payment data or checkout functionality. | Payment and Point of Sale systems (POS) that contain large amounts of transaction data that could be used to commit fraud.
 This includes any administrative interfaces for these applications.
 Applications with a large volume of sensitive information like full credit card numbers, mother's maiden name, social security numbers etc. |

-# Case Studies

-## Case Study 1: As a Security Testing Guide

-At a private university in Utah, USA, the campus Red Team uses the OWASP ASVS as a guide when performing application penetration tests.
-It is used throughout the penetration testing process, from initial planning and scoping meetings to guidance for testing activities, and as a way to frame the findings of the final report to clients.
-The Red Team also organizes training for the team using the ASVS.

-The campus Red Team performs network and application penetration testing for various departments on campus as part of the overall university's information security strategy.
-During initial planning meetings, clients are often reticent to give permission for their application to be tested by a team of students.
-By introducing the ASVS and explaining to stakeholders that testing activities will be guided by this standard, and that the final report will include how the application performed against the standard, many concerns are immediately resolved.
-The ASVS is then used during scoping to help determine how much time and effort will be spent on the test.
-By using the predefined verification levels of the ASVS, the Red Team explains risk-based testing.
-This helps the client, stakeholders, and the team to come to an agreement on an appropriate scope for the application in question.

-Once testing begins, the Red Team uses the ASVS to organize activities and divide up the workload.
-By tracking which verification requirements have been tested and which are still pending, project managers for the team can easily see how the test is progressing.
-This leads to improved communication with clients and gives project managers the ability to better manage resources.
-Because the Red Team is composed primarily of students, most team members have multiple demands on their time from different courses.
-Well-defined tasks, based on individual verification requirements or entire categories, help team members know exactly what needs to be tested and allow them to provide accurate estimations on how long a task will take to complete.
-Reporting also benefits from the clear organization of the ASVS, as team members can write up a finding before moving on to the next task, effectively performing the majority of report writing concurrently with the penetration test.

-The Red Team organizes the final report around the ASVS, reporting the status of each verification requirement and providing further details where appropriate.
-This gives clients and stakeholders a good idea of where their application stands as measured by the standard, and is extremely valuable on follow-up engagements because it allows them to see how security has improved or regressed over time.
-Furthermore, stakeholders interested in how the application performed a specific category or categories can easily find out that information because the report format aligns so closely with the ASVS.
-The clear organization of the ASVS has also made it easier to train new team members on how to write a report when compared to the previous report format.

-Finally, training of the Red Team has improved after adopting the ASVS.
-Previously, weekly trainings were centered on a topic chosen by the team lead or project manager.
-These were selected based on requests by team members and perceived need.
-Training based on these criteria had the potential to broaden the skills of team members, but did not necessarily relate to core Red Team activities.
-In other words, the team did not get significantly better at penetration testing.
-After adopting the ASVS, team training now focuses on how to test individual verification requirements.
-This has led to a significant improvement in the measurable skills of individual team members and the quality of final reports.

-## Case Study 2: As a secure SDLC

-A start up looking to provide big data analytics to financial institutions realises that security in development is on top of the list of requirements in order to obtain access to and process financial metadata.
-In this instance, the start up has chosen to use the ASVS as the basis of their agile secure development lifecycle.

-The start up uses the ASVS to generate epics and use cases for functional security issues, such as how best to implement login functionality.
-The start up uses ASVS in a different way than most - it looks through ASVS, picking the requirements that suit the current sprint, and adds them directly to the sprint backlog if it's a functional requirement, or as a constraint to existing use cases if non-functional.
-For example, adding TOTP two factor authentication was selected, along with password policies and a web service regulator that doubles as a brute force detection and prevention mechanism.
-In future sprints, additional requirements will be selected based upon a "just in time", "you ain't gonna need it" basis.

-The developers use the ASVS as a peer review checklist, which ensures unsafe code does not get checked in, and in retrospective plans to challenge developers who have checked in a new feature to ensure that they have considered likely ASVS requirements and if anything can be improved or reduced in future sprints.

-Lastly, the developers use the ASVS as part of their automated verification secure unit and integration test suites to test for use, abuse, and fuzz testing cases.
-The aim is to reduce the risk from waterfall methodology "penetration testing at the end" causing expensive refactoring when delivering milestone builds into production.
-As new builds could be promoted after every sprint, it is not sufficient to rely upon a single assurance activity, and so by automating their testing regime, there should be no significant issues that can be found by even a skilled penetration tester with weeks to test the application.

 # Assessing software has achieved a verification level